 “Too many of us are hung up on what we don’t have, can’t have, or won’t ever have.
 We spend too much energy being down, when we could use that same energy – if not less of it – doing, or at least trying to do, some of the things we really want to do.” ~ Terry McMillan, From Disappearing Acts

 I’ve been dying to visit Tawi-Tawi for a long time (oops, maybe that was not the right stuff to say).
 Cloaked by many intriguing and fearful stories of armed abduction and sea pirates, its beauty has remain inaccessible to tourists due to its proximity to peace-conflicted provinces and stories that the unforgiving media carries out to the world.

-Finally, I had the opportunity to reach the southernmost farthest islands in my country.
+Finally, I had the opportunity to reach the southernmost farthest islands in my country (in 2012).
 Braver bloggers have journeyed to these distant specks before.
 I merely affirm their statements of wonder and dispel the myth that surrounds Tawi-Tawi.

 It did not disappoint, and gave even more breathtaking surprises in the offing. (read: more memorable photos to come, I swear)